Vincent-VietTran/disinformer-clue-gen/Broadcast_Media/clue_analysis_matrices/game9_clue_analysis.md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 4/5
+### Informed Clues: 5/5
-**Very Good - Exceeds expectations**
+**Excellent - Outstanding**

-The clues are quite specific and accurately describe animation.
-There's a good variety of angles covered, from the technical process to the thematic elements.
-No obvious answer contamination or synonyms are present.
+The clues are highly specific to 'Animation' without using the word itself.
+They cover various aspects like visual techniques, target audience, and creation methods.
+No answer contamination or synonym use.

 ✅ Strengths:
 - Generally specific and relate to correct answer